top of page

 They come at him five times - distracting, intimidating, wearing him down.

-They even send a letter full of lies, hoping he’ll panic and lose heart.
+They even sent a letter full of lies, hoping he’d panic and lose heart.

 That’s the kind of quiet detachment we need.